Open-Community-Building/community.hooks/rag_llm_hackathon.md

 Council Insights Heidelberg  - Data Analytics on Council Work using LLM

-On Saturday February 1st 2025, we are organising a RAG LLM Hackathon.
+We are organizing a series of RAG LLM Hackathons

+The first was on Saturday February 1st 2025, and the next will happen on the 22nd of March 2025

 It is a low-key event, and managing it in a Github document is done on purpose.
 I will continue to explain it better here: https://github.com/Open-Community-Building/community.hooks/edit/main/README.md